ximae/XwaX-gpio-hid-control-pin-per-switch-polling-interrupts-/README.md

 How to test:
  	  Use the SoC's pull-up and pull down resistors that are avalable	on input pins.

-So compile & run this program (via sudo), then in another terminal:
+    So compile & run this program (via sudo):

-    sudo ./xwaxcontrol
+    sudo ./xwaxcont

+    then in another terminal:

  	 	gpio mode 0 up
  	 	gpio mode 0 down